dorna-robotics/blog/drawing/readme.md

     length = 150
 ```

 Next the starting points are intiliazed by calling a function.
 With the guidance of the user we can set the 3 points of the paper to understand the size of the paper and to understand the equation of the plane.
-This is used so if the surface isn't completely flat the program will modify the path to the new plane.
+This is used so if the surface isn't completely flat the program will modify the path to a rotated plane.

 ```python
 #intialize the 3 points on the plane,Left Bottom-Point along line-Top Right